Cranford (TV series): Episode guide

 Dr Harrison's friend Dr Marshland comes to visit for Christmas and returns just prior to Valentine's Day, when he causes mischief by sending a card suggesting marriage to Caroline Tomkinson, who believes it came from Dr Harrison, whose romance with Sophy Hutton reignites.
 Dr Marshland also seems to take a liking to Mary Smith.

-Guilty of poaching on Lady Ludlow's estate but mistakenly accused of assault and robbery instead, Harry Gregson's father Job finds himself in jail until Lady Ludlow, persuaded by both Mr. Carter's pleas and seeing for herself the abject poverty in which the Gregson family lives, uses her influence to have the charges dropped.
+Guilty of poaching on Lady Ludlow's estate but mistakenly accused of assault and robbery instead, Harry Gregson's father Job finds himself in jail until Lady Ludlow, persuaded by both Mr. Carter's pleas and seeing for herself the abject poverty in which the Gregson family lives, uses her influence to have the more serious charges dropped.

-Thomas Holbrook is reunited with Matty Jenkyns.
+Thomas Holbrook reunites with Matty Jenkyns.
 In their younger years, their marriage plans were disrupted by her family's disapproval and a scandal involving her brother Peter.
 When Mr. Holbrook contracts pneumonia on a journey back from Paris and dies, Miss Matty indicates she now considers herself a widow.